Contradictions

 I wake up every morning thinking, “Today, I will be more patient,” but it takes thirty seconds for me to say no three times, to hear the tone, the cadence, and sometimes, the voice of my parents coming out of somewhere deep in me that I thought no longer was there.
 It is barely 7 am and I have failed in my purpose.
 No enterprise makes you feel like a failure more than parenting.

 When I was childless, I promised myself that I would make my own mistakes in this parenting journey.
-I have spent too many nights washing dishes and reflecting on how my parents hurt me without noticing that they were doing the best they could with what they had.
-I keep thinking about how I became a better son once I had become a parent; how I learned to call them out on their mistakes, and ask them to own them.
+I have spent too many nights washing dishes and reflecting on how my parents hurt me without noticing; they were doing the best they could with what they had.
+I kept thinking about how I became a better son once I had become a parent.
+How I learned to call them out on their mistakes and ask them to own them.
 Not literally, but in my head.
 How I can be responsible for myself -finally- as I am responsible for others.
 I know how my parents failed me and also how they gave me more than I deserved.
 I do the best I can every day, but I am sure I am also hurting my children in ways only time will hopefully tell me.
 I don’t get an annual performance review to course correct on this, but I do get brutal feedback, sometimes unasked, sometimes rightfully deserved.

 Time goes very fast, as you see them hit themselves with different parts of the same piece of furniture, as the marks we make with black pen on the kitchen wall serve as a reminder of their imminent growth.
 Time goes very slowly when one yells without reason and the other one without warning, and the oatmeal is burning and your phone falls.
 Every other day, there are two minutes when all things fall apart, and hell breaks loose.
 You yell and you feel terrible afterward.
 You don’t yell at them, but you say too many things to your partner in two gestures and you know that what it is meant to be a doubles tennis team sometimes feels more like a chess game.
 Sometimes, you breathe, and let the chaos reign.
 All your life, you have been taught to keep swimming.
 As a parent, I am learning each day how to hold my breath for longer and longer underwater, I cannot just keep swimming.